jrob93/nice_orbs/README.md

 Need to add things to setup.py for a smooth install, for now see the conda environment file: conda env create -f nice_orbs_env.yml

+(sbpy also required if using database_tools module from atlas-phase-curves)

 Installation:

 pip install git+https://github.com/jrob93/nice_orbs